-Once in payment, your pension will be reviewed each year and will increase, where applicable, as follows:
+Once in payment, your pension will be reviewed each year on the anniversary of commencement and will increase as follows:

-- For pensionable built up before 1 June 2008 the increase applied will be equal to the increase in the Retail Prices Index subject to a minimum of 3% and up to a maximum of 5% each year. - For pensionable built up from 1 June 2008 the increase applied will be equal to the increase in the Retail Price Index to a maximum of 2.5% per year.
+- For pensionable service up to 5 April 1997 there will be no increase to your pension.
+The exception to this is the part of your pension in respect of the Guaranteed Minimum Pension earned between 6 April 1988 and 5 April 1997 which will increase at a fixed rate of 3% per year. - For pensionable service between 6 April 1997 and 5 April 2005, the increase applied will be equal to the increase in the Retail Price Index to a maximum of 5% each year. - Finally, for pensionable service from 6 April 2005 the increase applied will be equal to increase in the Retail Price Index to a maximum of 2.5% per year.